HeardLibrary/linked-data/vanderbot/convert-config.md

 The value of `label_description_language_list` is a JSON array containing a sequence of ISO 639-1 language code strings used when `manage_descriptions` is true.
 For each language in the sequence, a label and description column will be generated.
 If the language code includes an ISO-15924 script tag, the tag MUST be in all lower case (e.g. `zh-hans`, not `zh-Hans`).

 The `output_file_name` value is the path of the CSV file whose headers are being described.

+The `ignore` name/value pair is OPTIONAL.
+If included, its value is a list of the names of columns that follow the first column `qid` and that are ignored.
+This provides a means to include reference information in the CSV file without affecting interactions with the API.
+For example, if some additional identifier is associated with the rows, it may be placed in one of these columns.
+If there are no columns to be ignored but the name is included, the value must be an empty list `[]`.
+This is true in either JSON or YAML.
+If the name/value pair is not included, the script assumes that there are no columns to ignore.

 The value of `prop_list` is a JSON array whose items represent properties used in statements about the item that is the subject of the CSV table row, described in the next section.